Inside Trust Summit 2024: Shaping the Future of Digital Trust

 He highlighted India’s unique landscape, describing it as a collection of digital economies with substantial offline gaps that cybercriminals often exploit.
 Rather than adopting U.S. or European standards, he urged the creation of solutions tailored specifically to India’s needs.

-Prof. Manoj Prabhakaran, Primary Investigator of IITB Trust Lab, delivered closing remarks, emphasizing the shared responsibility of building India’s cybersecurity expertise.
+Prof. Manoj Prabhakaran, Principal Investigator of IITB Trust Lab, delivered the closing remarks, emphasizing the shared responsibility of building India’s cybersecurity expertise.

 He described TrustNet as a catalyst for institutional collaboration across India, highlighting the need for coordinated efforts from multiple stakeholders to strengthen national cybersecurity education.